chrisjihee/ETRIJ-24.02/contents/draft.md

-**Sejong Corpus**: Originating from the 21st Century Sejong Project, this corpus consists of a total of 15 million eojeols, including the raw untagged corpus, and forms the backbone of Korean morphological analysis research.
+**Sejong Corpus**: Originating from the 21st Century Sejong Project, this corpus consists of a total of 15 million eojeols, including the raw untagged corpus, and forms the backbone of Korean morphological analysis research .
 It provides a wide variety of linguistic patterns and structures that are important for baseline training and validation of morphological analysis models, and has been used for performance comparisons with other studies.
 In most of the previous studies, only a part of the Sejong corpus was used for experiments, and in this study, we used the dataset provided by the researchers in  .

-**UCorpus (University of Ulsan Corpus)**: This is an extension of the Sejong corpus, which is constantly being maintained and added to by the University of Ulsan, significantly increasing its volume to 63 million eojeols and testing the adaptability and accuracy of the model to a wider range of data.
+**UCorpus (University of Ulsan Corpus)** : This is an extension of the Sejong corpus, which is constantly being maintained and added to by the University of Ulsan, significantly increasing its volume to 63 million eojeols and testing the adaptability and accuracy of the model to a wider range of data.
 The expansion includes corrections to previously raised errors   and a number of annotation outputs for new data, providing a substantial basis for comprehensive linguistic analysis.

-**Everyone’s Corpus**: Launched by the National Institute of the Korean Language in 2020, the Everybody’s Corpus enriches the data landscape with web texts and spoken language materials that reflect contemporary language use.
+**Everyone’s Corpus** : Launched by the National Institute of the Korean Language in 2020, the Everybody’s Corpus enriches the data landscape with web texts and spoken language materials that reflect contemporary language use .
 This modern corpus reflects the dynamic evolution of the Korean language and is playing a pivotal role in improving models for capturing the nuances of current Korean usage.

+Table <a href="#tab:data-statistics" data-reference-type="ref"
-Table [tab:data-statistics] details
+data-reference="tab:data-statistics">[tab:data-statistics]</a> details
 the specific number of sentences and words in each corpus, and the data subsets extracted for model training and evaluation.
 During the training data conversion process, we first removed duplicate sentences and